MDerv/MDerv.github.io/README.md

   * Karen.png - This is an image of Karen Plankton from Spongebob.
 It is used in the About page while talking about the project's coders and writters (because Karen is a computer and gives off a tech savy vibe).

   * UnderConstruction.png - This "Under Construction" image is used on the pageConstruction, which is used when the user chooses an option that leads to a page that hasn't been created yet.

+  Within the images folder there is an 'instructions' folder.
+There I have images of Steps 1-4 of running the website and a picture of the online hosted website.

-Cache and Git Management files (should be invisible on computer):
+**Cache and Git Management files (should be invisible on computer):**
 .DS_Store
 .gitattributes